 So long subscriptions

-Have you ever signed up for any new online subscription and forgot about it until a year later when the auto-renewal fee hit your bank account?
+Have you ever signed up for any new online subscription and forgotten about it until a year later when the auto-renewal fee hit your bank account?
 This is one of the sneakiest tactics companies use to keep you as a customer.
 While it's convenient for essential bills like rent and utilities, it can be a budget killer for memberships and subscriptions.
-Please list all of your annual memberships and subscriptions, rank them from first to last based on how often you use them, and get rid of the ones that you view the least.
+List all of your annual memberships and subscriptions, rank them from first to last based on how often you use them, and get rid of the ones that you view the least.
 This can surprisingly save you another $300 per year in annual subscriptions.
 I bet you won't even notice they're gone!